dotnet/designs/accepted/2023/simplify-workload-versioning-implementation.md

 ## Implementation

-Creating a workload set version should be a lightweight process, which involves creating a NuGet packages and corresponding installers to deliver the mapping from the workload set version to the workload manifest versions.
+Creating a workload set version should be a lightweight process, which involves creating NuGet packages and corresponding installers to deliver the mapping from the workload set version to the workload manifest versions.
 The .NET SDK assets and installers, workload manifests, and workload packs should already be built and should not need to be created when building a workload set.

 ### Current workload release schedule